questnet/socket/README.md

 ```

 By default, this server supports TLSv1.0+ and excludes support for legacy
 SSLv2/SSLv3.
-As of PHP 5.6+ you can also explicitly choose the TLS version you
+You can also explicitly choose the TLS version you
 want to negotiate with the remote side:

 ```php